-A HiGain system may take longer than normal to respond to inband loopback commands when its framing mode is set to UNFR and the inband commands are set in either SF or ESF mode.
+A HiGain system may be delayed in responding to inband loopback commands when the framing mode is set to UNFR and the inband commands are set in either SF or ESF mode.
 The frame bits override the command bits and cause errors in the command sequence.
 These errors cause the HiGain system to reject some sequences.

-Initiating a Manual Loopback Session
+Manual Loopback Session

-A manual loopback session allows you to select any one of the HiGain GNLB loopbacks listed in Table 13 on page 44 with the exception of SmartJack loopbacks, which can only be issued by inband commands.
+A manual loopback session allows you to select any one of the HiGain A5LB loopbacks listed in Table 13 on page 42 with the exception of SmartJack loopbacks, which can only be issued by inband commands.